 If too much money is withheld from your paycheck, you receive a refund after you file your tax return.
-If you you haven’t paid enough, you will need to make up the shortfall — and possibly pay penalties.
-Many people like to withhold extra in order to boost their tax refund amounts.
-However, others argue that this is a bad idea, and you should withhold as a little as possible so that you aren’t giving the government an interest-free loan.
+If you haven’t paid enough, you will need to make up the shortfall — and possibly pay penalties.
+Many people like to withhold extra to boost their tax refund amounts.
+However, others argue that this is a bad idea, and you should withhold as little as possible so that you aren’t giving the government an interest-free loan.

 You can adjust your tax withholding if you feel you have been keeping out too much or too little.

 Social Security Tax and Medicare Tax (FICA) Withholdings

 Income taxes aren’t the only monies withheld from your paycheck and passed on to the government.
 The Federal Insurance Contributions Act (FICA) requires that money be held out of your paycheck for Social Security and Medicare.

 The amounts held are 12.4% for Social Security and 2.9% for Medicare.
 If you work for a more traditional employer, though, you will find that your paycheck isn’t diminished by that much.
 Your employer pays half your FICA, so your responsibility amounts to 6.2% and 1.45%, respectively.

 This money goes toward funding the Social Security and Medicare systems to help you supplement your income and insurance needs when you reach retirement age.